 A Ponzi scheme is a kind of investment scam in which investors of longer standing are paid with the buy-in contributions of newer investors.
 To avoid collapse, a Ponzi scheme must secure a continual supply of new investors.
-When a Ponzi scheme is exposed or otherwise comes to an end (often because the fraudster takes the money and runs), investors face disastrous consequences.
+When a Ponzi scheme is exposed or otherwise comes to an end investors face disastrous consequences.
+The most catastrophic example of a Ponzi scheme – and the largest financial fraud in U.S. history – is the one perpetrated by Bernie Madoff, a once-respected Wall Street leader who swindled some 4,800 clients out of nearly $65 billion.

 History of the Ponzi Scheme